-Russia is the EU's biggest neighbour and third biggest trading partner, with Russian supplies of oil and gas making up a large percentage of its exports to Europe.
+Russia is the EU's biggest neighbour and its third biggest trading partner.
+Supplies of oil and gas make up a large proportion of the country's exports to Europe.

 Ongoing EU-Russia cooperation covers 4 policy areas – referred to as common spaces:

-Drawn up following the 2010 Rostov Summit, the Partnership for Modernisation deals with all aspects of modernisation – economic, technical (including standards and regulations) rule of law and functioning of the judiciary.
-The Partnership has become a focal point of mutual cooperation, reinforcing dialogue started under the common spaces.
-The last progress report 2012 [146 KB] .
+Established following the 2010 Rostov Summit, the Partnership for Modernisation covers all aspects of modernisation – economic, technical (including standards and regulations), the rule of law, and the functioning of the judiciary.
+It has become a focal point for cooperation, reinforcing dialogue initiated in the context of the common spaces.
+For details, see the latest progress report .

 Recent Partnership initiatives include:

-Overall, the EU and Russia cooperate on a number of challenges of bilateral and international concern, including climate change, drug and human trafficking, organized crime, counter-terrorism, non-proliferation, the Middle East peace process, and Iran.
+The EU and Russia have a long record of cooperation on issues of bilateral and international concern including climate change, drug and human trafficking, organized crime, counter-terrorism, non-proliferation, the Middle East peace process, and Iran.

 In response to Russia's illegal annexation of Crimea and continuing destabilisation of Ukraine - including aggression by Russian armed forces on Ukrainian soil - the EU has suspended talks on visas and a new EU-Russia agreement.
 Most EU-Russia cooperation programmes have been suspended.

 Targeted measures have been taken against Russia in areas including:

 The European Investment Bank and the European Bank for Reconstruction and Development have suspended the signing of new financing operations in Russia.